Close

 Improper Left Turns

 Improper left turns are a common cause of car accidents at intersections.
 When drivers fail to yield the right of way or misjudge the speed of oncoming vehicles, they may turn left in front of another car, resulting in a collision.
-Improper left turns are particularly hazardous because they can lead to T-bone accidents, where the side of one vehicle is struck by the front of another.
-These types of collisions can cause severe injuries, especially if the point of impact is near the driver or passenger’s door.
+Improper left turns are particularly hazardous because they can lead to T-bone accidents, where the front of another strikes the side of one vehicle.
+These collisions can cause severe injuries, especially if the point of impact is near the driver or passenger’s door.

 Common Injuries Caused by Car Accidents in Naperville, IL